How to adjust your glasses at home

-Your glasses pinch your nose
+Problem #2: Your glasses pinch your nose

 If you wear metal frames: Simply widen the plastic nose pads using your thumbs until the frames fit comfortably.

-If you wear plastic frames: Once you’ve soaked the arms of your glasses in warm water for 30-60 seconds, gently apply an upward and outward pressure on the end of the arms to achieve a more relaxed fit.
+If you wear plastic frames: Once you’ve soaked the arms of your glasses in warm water for 30-60 seconds, gently apply an upward and outward pressure on the end of the arms to get a more relaxed fit.

 Problem #3: Your glasses slide down your nose

 If you have metal frames: Use your thumbs to narrow the nose pads until the frames no longer slip.

 Problem #4: Your glasses are too loose or too tight on your temples

-In either case, you can adjust your frames at home for a more comfortable fit:
+Either way, you can adjust your frames at home for a more comfortable fit:

 When to take your glasses to a professional

-It is smarter to have your glasses fixed by a professional if your frames are made of certain materials that resist adjustment.
+It's better to have your glasses fixed by a professional if your frames are made of certain materials that resist adjustment.
 These materials include frames made of aluminum alloy, titanium or memory titanium, and memory plastic.

-Page updated February 2021
+Page updated in June 2021